DutchMofo/jolly/README.md

 	i32 three = (i32: π);

 	u8* data = new u8[100];
-	// Defer a statement so it get run at the end of the scope defer delete data;
+	// Defer a statement so it gets run at the end of the scope defer delete data;

 	// An array is a collection containing a static amount of items,